 In 1783, the Delaware Colony held the first bar exam in the US.
 The practice of oral examination following apprenticeship with a practicing judge or attorney—called “reading the law”—was common through the 18th and 19th centuries.

-The American Bar Association (ABA) was established in 1878 with the goal of organizing a national code of ethics in the legal profession and serving as a forum for discussing the increasingly complex issues of legal practice.
-In 1921, the ABA declared favor for written exams over diploma privilege, and by 1980, 45 of 50 states had mandated written bar exams.
+The American Bar Association (ABA) was established in 1878 to organize a national code of ethics in the legal profession and serve as a forum for discussing the increasingly complex issues of legal practice.
+In 1921, the ABA favored written exams over diploma privilege, and by 1980, 45 of 50 states had mandated written bar exams.

 The Formation of Uniform Bar Exam (UBE®)